 content analysis, LIS education, technology competency, online programs, i-schools, student assessment

 Library and Information Science

 Scripps-Hoekstra, Lindy; Carroll, Megan; and Fotis, Theresa, "Technology Competency Requirements of ALA-Accredited Library Science Programs: An Updated Analysis" (2013).
-Articles.
+Scholarly Papers and Articles.
 45.